 The above regions are determined as a function of the application-specific design tolerance and the accuracy with which features on the embedded resistor layer can be fabricated, i.e., either variations in the fabrication of the resistor terminal separation, the resistor material shape, and/or the material resistivity (or thickness).
-These variations apply to both dedicated layer pair resistors approaches, e.g., Ohmega-Ply® [10] or GouldTM [11], with which the actual embedded resistors are formed subtractively through etching, or additive processes such as the MacDermid M-PassTM technology, [12].
+These variations apply to both dedicated layer pair resistors approaches, e.g., Omega-Ply, for which the actual embedded resistors are formed subtractively through etching [10], or additive processes such as the MacDermid M-Pass technology, [11].

-A combination of several models must be used to perform the desired analysis.
+Several models must be coupled together to perform the desired analysis.
 A summary of the complete analysis is shown in Fig. 3.
 The application-specific inputs to the model are the quantity and design tolerance of each different value of resistor to be embedded, plus the board dimensions.
 Table I shows the general assumptions used in addition to the application-specific information.